Small Class Sizes

 Dr Art Costa’s Habits of Mind are also interwoven throughout our curriculum.
 These can be summarised as what to do when you don’t know what to do, and are characteristics that have been identified as effective behaviours in problem solving when one is faced with a dilemma.
 Characteristics like persistence, listening to others, flexible thinking, and applying past knowledge are all critical attributes intelligent human beings exhibit when faced with a situation where they don’t have all the information.
 Actively engaging the Habits of Mind in our learning supports our students in developing real world thinking and life skills.

-Award Winning Outdoor Education
+Award-Winning Outdoor Education Programme

 We believe it is important for children to test their boundaries and learn to take managed risks.
-We encourage our students to transfer their confidence to take a risk in the classroom as well – having the confidence to ask questions and make mistakes is not only essential for their successful learning in the classroom but also helps them to develop skills for life-long success.
+By building confidence outside the classroom, we see our students transfer this willingness to face challenges in the classroom as well.
+Having the confidence to ask questions and make mistakes is not only essential for their successful learning in the classroom but also helps them to develop skills for life-long success.

 Our Year 7 & 8 students typically spend up to 30 days per year learning outside the classroom, including attending four camps per year.
 Each camp has clear learning objectives and progressively extends our students’ capabilities and their need to show courage and rely on teamwork to complete a variety of challenges.